Postoria MCP server is now available for AI agents

 Works with MCP-compatible AI tools

-The Postoria MCP server is designed for MCP-compatible clients and agents, including tools such as Claude Desktop, Cursor, Claude Code, and ChatGPT custom apps where MCP support is available.
+The Postoria MCP server is designed for MCP-compatible clients and agents, including tools such as Claude Desktop, Cursor, Claude Code, and ChatGPT custom apps where custom MCP connections are available.

 What the Postoria MCP server can do